 - Add kale and cook until just wilted.

-- Fill each half with the prepared filling.
+- Fill each half of the spaghetti squash with the prepared filling.

 - Garnish with some parsley if you like and enjoy!